 ![]() |

 This page is specifically about the common plecostomus species but much of the information also applies to other species of plecostomus.
 The main differences between species are size, color, and plant-eating tendency.
-I have been told that I have the species Liposarcus pardalis.
+I was told that I had the species Liposarcus pardalis.
 I used to think I had a Hypostomus until someone saw the following photo and told me I had Liposarcus multiradiatus.
-Then, in October of 2001, someone said I have Liposarcus pardalis and an expert agreed.
-No matter which exact species that I have, most of the large, brown-mottled plecostomus have similar care requirements so the following information is helpful for all of them.
+Then, in October of 2001, someone said I had Liposarcus pardalis, and an expert agreed.
+The name of Plecy's species was later changed to Pterygoplichthys pardalis.
+No matter which exact species that I had, most of the large, brown-mottled plecostomus have similar care requirements so the following information is helpful for all of them.

 There are now five main common pleco pages.